Jean-Pierre Serre: Honors and awards

-Serre, at twenty-seven in 1954, was and still is the youngest person ever to have been awarded the Fields Medal.
+At the age of 27 in 1954, Serre was (and still is) the youngest person ever to have been awarded the Fields Medal.
 He went on to win the Balzan Prize in 1985, the Steele Prize in 1995, the Wolf Prize in Mathematics in 2000, and was the first recipient of the Abel Prize in 2003.
 He has been awarded other prizes, such as the Gold Medal of the French National Scientific Research Centre (Centre National de la Recherche Scientifique, CNRS).

 He is a foreign member of several scientific Academies (US, Norway, Sweden, Russia, the Royal Society, Royal Netherlands Academy of Arts and Sciences (1978), American Academy of Arts and Sciences, National Academy of Sciences, the American Philosophical Society) and has received many honorary degrees (from Cambridge, Oxford, Harvard, Oslo and others).
 In 2012 he became a fellow of the American Mathematical Society.

 Serre has been awarded the highest honors in France as Grand Cross of the Legion of Honour (Grand Croix de la Légion d'Honneur) and Grand Cross of the Legion of Merit (Grand Croix de l'Ordre National du Mérite).